Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 7. NetSuite

-NetSuite is a cloud-based tool that provides ERP, CRM, and ecommerce platform to improve overall business processes.
-It is a complete solution for dealing with relationships, inventory and financials.
-However, its generic appeal and complexity can be a sure turn-off for wholesalers with specific needs.
+NetSuite is a cloud-based tool that provides ERP, CRM software, and ecommerce platform capabilities to improve overall business processes.
+It is a complete CRM solutions for dealing with customer relationships, inventory management, and financials.
+However, its generic appeal and complexity can be a deterrent for wholesale distributors with specific needs requiring focused wholesale CRM functionality.

 Key features

-• Automation tools: Streamline repetitive tasks, such as managing accounts, inventory, and operations.
+• Automation features: Streamline repetitive business processes tasks, such as managing accounts, inventory management, and distribution business operations.

-• ERP integration: Enables multi-entity management, which large enterprises often require with complex organizational structures.
+• ERP integration capabilities: Enables multi-entity management, which large enterprises often require with complex organizational structures across distribution companies.

-• Accounting features: Provides an overall view of the financial performance and cash flow.
+• Accounting features: Provides an overall view of the financial sales performance and cash flow across the supply chain.

 • Combines ERP and CRM tools in one platform for streamlined operations.